-Acarbose is a competitive inhibitor of the enzyme α-glucosidase in the
+Acarbose is a competitive inhibitor of the enzyme α-glucosidase in the small intestine.

 The initial dose for acarbose is 50 mg three times a day just before food intake.